hillnicholas/hillnetwork.me/public/content/portfolio.md

 ### Github
 You can find some of the scripts I've made on my github [here](https://github.com/hillnicholas).
-My goal for this summer is to get involved in some open source projects, particularly Openstack.
+My goal for this summer is to get involved in open source projects.
 As I begin contributing more open source code, I'll begin to add it to this page.

+#### Current projects

+* **easyswan**: Strongswan auto-configuration script for simple roadwarrior tunneling connections.

+* **PyNessus**: A python API wrapper for automating some Nessus scanner tasks.

+* **SecurityCenterScripts**: A series of checker scripts implemented as plugins to help locate various common configuration/data entry errors.
+Also includes a log pulling tool.